Thought Flow Nets: From Single Predictions to Trains of Model Thought: Thought Flow Networks

-\subsection{Training}

-Given an encoder and label module (trained in a standard way to predict the correct label using cross-entropy loss), we freeze these two components and add the correction module to the model.
-We then iterate over the task-specific training set and train the correction module to predict whether the label module's prediction is correct.
-For this, we determine whether the model's prediction (i.e., $\argmax_l \left(\vec{\hat{y}}\right)_l$) corresponds to the ground-truth class label or not and train the correction module to predict the value of this binary random variable using a cross-entropy loss.

-\subsection{Inference}
+to a correctness score $s$.
+Note that $f_{\text{corr}}$ does not receive the decoded answer text but directly uses the start and end logits to provide differentiability.

+\paragraph{Correctness Score $s$.} Following standard evaluation metrics for question answering, we use the \F-score of the predicted answer as the correctness score that $f_{\text{corr}}$ is trained to predict.

+\subsubsection{Training}

+To train $f_{\text{corr}}$, we freeze the parameters of $f_{\text{pred}}$.
+Then, we pass the training instances through the whole model (including $\phi$, $f_{\text{pred}}$ and $f_{\text{corr}}$) as shown in \Cref{fig:step_1} to obtain the predicted correctness score $s$ (i.e., $f_{\text{corr}}$ predicts an \F-score estimate without access to the ground-truth answer span).
+We determine the ground-truth correctness score by calculating the \F-score between the ground truth answer and the answer prediction from $f_{\text{pred}}$.
+We define the correction prediction loss as the mean squared error between the calculated score and the predicted $s$ and train $f_{\text{corr}}$ to minimize it.

+\subsubsection{Inference}

-At inference time, we encode a new input and predict (i) a probability distribution over the class labels using the label module $f_{\text{label}}$ and (ii) an estimated probability $s$ that the predicted class label is correct using the correction module $f_{\text{corr}}$.
-Following our formalization from \Cref{sec:formalization}, we then change our interpretation of the class label logits $\vec{\hat{z}}$ from a fixed variable, fully determined by $f_{\text{label}}(\phi(x))$, to a tunable parameter.
-We further interpret its current value, which has been assigned in the forward pass, to be the initial value $\vec{\hat{z}}^{(0)}$ of a dynamic system.
-Instead of directly using this initial thought as the model's prediction --- as would be done in a standard classification model --- we next transition from one model thought to the next one using the gradient of the estimated correctness score.
+At inference time, we encode a new input and predict (i) the answer start and end logits using $f_{\text{pred}}$ and (ii) an estimated \F-score $s$ of the predicted answer span using the correction module $f_{\text{corr}}$ as shown in \Cref{fig:step_1}.
+Instead of directly using the initial logits as the model's prediction --- as would be done in a standard model --- we iteratively update the logits w.r.t. the estimated correctness score's gradient following our formalization from \Cref{subsec:formalization} as shown in \Cref{fig:step_2,fig:step_3}.